microsoft/WhatTheHack/999-InfraAsCode-Bicep/Student/Bicep-Challenge-07.md

-# Challenge 7 - Configure VM Scale Set to run a Web Server using cloud-init
+# Challenge 7 - Configure a Linux Server

 [< Previous Challenge](./Bicep-Challenge-06.md) - [Home](../README.md) - [Next Challenge>](./Bicep-Challenge-08.md)

 ## Introduction

+If you are continuing with the remaining ARM Template challenges, we assume you have deployed Linux VM in the last challenge.
+The remaining challenges focus on extending the ARM template with more complex infrastructure around Linux VMs.

-The goals of this challenge include understanding:
+The goals for this challenge include understanding:
-- How cloud-init scripts can be run on a Virtual Machine Scale Set (VMSS)
+- Custom script extensions
+- Globally unique naming context and complex dependencies
+- Staging artifacts in a location accessible to the Azure Resource Manager

 ## Description

-We have provided a script (`cloud-init.txt`) that configures Apache web server on a Linux VMSS.
-When run on an individual VM instance, the script deploys a static web page that should be available at: `http://<PublicIPofTheLoadBalancer>/wth.html`
+We have provided a script (`install_apache.sh`) that configures a web server on a Linux VM.
+When run on the VM, the script deploys a static web page that should be available at `http://<PublicIPofTheVM>/wth.html`

-You can find the script in the [Resources folder](./Resources).
+You can find the script in the Resources folder for **ARM-Challenge-06**.

 Your challenge is to:

-- Extend the VMSS Bicep template to configure a webserver on instances of the VM Scale Set deployed earlier
+- Extend the ARM Template to configure a webserver on the Linux VM you deployed
-    - Deploy a new VMSS instance with a different name to the previously deployed VMSS
-    - Read the script body into a string and pass it as an input parameter
+    - Host the script file in a secure artifact (staging) location that is only accessible to the Azure Resource Manager.
-    - Pass the script body to the `customData` property of the VM Scale Set definition
+    - Pull the website configuration script from the artifact location.

 ## Success Criteria